Zeraph-Zen/ImmersiveFarming/README.md

 ## Credits

-In order to make the carts, I used a chunks of code from AstikorCarts, and adapted it to Immersive Farming.
+In order to make the carts, I used chunks of code from AstikorCarts, and adapted it to Immersive Farming.